jrobind/dev-jot/README.md

 ## Current State

-Currently, this is a no thrills CRUD application using HTML, CSS, and Vanilla JavaScript.
-Lesson notes are stored in the browser's local storage.
+This is a no-thrills [CRUD application](https://www.codecademy.com/articles/what-is-crud).
+Lesson notes are currently stored in the browser's local storage.
 The purpose of the app is to enable those who are self-teaching to create a simple, clean store for all of their tutorial and lesson notes.

-With time I'm sure the purpose of this application will change.
+There are two versions of the app.
+The main, default version is located in the `master` branch.
+I wanted to keep the master branch as purely HTML, CSS and Vanilla JavaScript so there are learning opportunities for contributors to work with the fundamentals.

+The second version is built using React and is located in the [react branch](https://github.com/jrobind/dev-jot/tree/react).
+This provides an opportunity for contributors who are looking to work with a front-end framework to get their hands dirty.

 Before contributing I highly recommend you play around with the [live version](https://dev-jot.netlify.app) and actually use it for some basic note-taking.
 What sucks about it?
 What could be improved?
 Have you spotted any bugs?

-As mentioned the direction of the project will be determined by those who contribute.
-If you have some cool ideas for new features big or small then great 😊 Just create an issue for discussion before doing so.
+The direction of the project will be determined by those who contribute.
+If you have some cool ideas for new features big or small then great!
+Just create an issue for discussion before doing so 😊

 ## Project Set-Up

-The easiest and quickest way to get the project up and running locally is to clone the repo:
+The easiest and quickest way to get the default project up and running locally is to clone the repo:

 ```bash
 git clone https://github.com/jrobind/dev-jot.git